UCLA Members

 Graduate Student

-Zahra joined the Rational Altruism Lab in Fall 2023.
+Zahra is a PhD student in Cognitive Psychology at the Rational Altruism Lab, UCLA.
 She is interested in moral behavior and decision-making.
 Her current research focuses on the role of negligence in moral judgment of accidents.
-Zahra earned her bachelor’s degree in Counseling & Guidance from the University of Tehran in Iran, and her master’s in Experimental Psychology from California State University, Fullerton.
+She is also interested in how people assign moral responsibility in large-scale and complex issues.

 Sonia Teo